Green Acres, Delaware: History

 Green Acres was established in 1955 by Franklin Builders on land previously owned by Patricia Monagham.
 The company had penchant for use 'green' in naming its projects: Green Acres, Green Meadow, Radnor Green, Green Tree and Nottingham Green.

 Green Acres was designed for middle-class families.
 Its homes were built among tall trees, rather than completely cleared land as was common at the time.
 Shaded sidewalks were built along each street to provide a safe area for children and strollers.
 The neighborhood took four years to complete, totaling 376 homes.
 It is noted for what at the time was its modern split-level architecture, reminiscent of Frank Lloyd Wright.

-Streets were laid out and named in alphabetical order after American colleges: Athens, Bucknell, Carson, Drake, Emery, Fresno, and Grinnell roads run parallel to Silverside Road.
+Streets were laid out and named in alphabetical order after American colleges: Athens, Bucknell, Carson, Drake, Emory, Fresno, and Grinnell roads run parallel to Silverside Road.
 Newcomb, Oberlin, Quincy, Radford, Stanford, and Tulane roads all run perpendicular to Silverside Road.